invincibleJai/my-todo-app/README.md

-# Getting Started with Create React App
+# My TODO App in React

+Build and run TODO App with React with managing state with LocalStorage, Context API or Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).